 Here we explore the history of shatter weed, and the journey this popular cannabis concentrate took on its climb to the top of the marijuana market.

 Shatter is one of the more popular forms of cannabis extract concentrates, derived from butane hash oil, called “dabs.”

 Marijuana shatter — occasionally referred to as “BHO, “pull n’ snap” or “sap” — gets its name from its appearance.
 Shatter boasts a beautiful golden amber color and features a translucent glass-like texture that “shatters” when broken up or dropped.

-Cannabis concentrates like shatter are made by running a solvent, typically butane, through cured or fresh cannabis flower to extract, or “pull out,” its cannabinoids, terpenes, and flavonoids.
+Concentrates like cannabis shatter are made by running a solvent, typically butane, through cured or fresh cannabis flower to extract, or “pull out”, its cannabinoids, terpenes, and flavonoids.
 The butane then evaporates and any remaining resins are collected.

-Of all the concentrates, shatter is, in most cases, the most potent because of additional filtration that removes naturally occurring waxes and fats.
+Of all the concentrates, marijuana shatter is, in most cases, the most potent because of additional filtration that removes naturally occuring waxes and fats.
 Shatter weed can be up to five times more potent than dried marijuana flower.

 Medical and recreational marijuana users who prefer shatter cannabis appreciate its high potency, which allows them to experienced desired effects quickly while consuming less.